Electrocutioner

-The Electrocutioner is an alias used by three fictional characters in the DC Universe, all minor enemies of the superhero Batman.
+The Electrocutioner is an alias used by three fictional characters appearing in American comic books published by DC Comics, all minor enemies of the superhero Batman.

 Publication history

-The first Electrocutioner (known only as Buchinsky) appeared in Batman #331 (January 1981) and was created by writers Marv Wolfman and Michael Fleisher and artist Irv Novick.
+The original Electrocutioner (known only as Buchinsky) first appeared in Batman #331 (January 1981) and was created by writers Marv Wolfman and Michael Fleisher and artist Irv Novick.

-The Electrocutioner II first appeared in Detective Comics #626 (February 1991) and was created by Wolfman and artist Jim Aparo.
+The second Electrocutioner first appeared in Detective Comics #626 (February 1991) and was created by Wolfman and artist Jim Aparo.

-Lester Buchinsky, the Electrocutioner III, first appeared in Detective Comics #644 (May 1992) and was created by writer Chuck Dixon and artists Tom Lyle and Scott Hanna.
+Lester Buchinsky, the third Electrocutioner, first appeared in Detective Comics #644 (May 1992) and was created by writer Chuck Dixon and artists Tom Lyle and Scott Hanna.

 Fictional character biography

 Buchinsky

-Buchinsky (first name unknown) is a self-appointed executioner of criminals in Gotham City who uses an electrically charged suit and goes by the name "Electrocutioner".
-Batman has three encounters with him.
-In the first, Electrocutioner murders killer Mike Caine; in the second, Batman rescues Dane Whitney; in the third, Electrocutioner falls through a window, grips a metal railing, and shocks himself so that he lets go and plunges off a cliff into the river below.
+Buchinsky (first name unknown) is a self-appointed executioner of criminals in Gotham City who uses an electrically charged suit.
+Electrocutioner initially appears as an enemy of Batman.

 Electrocutioner later goes to Manhattan.
 He encounters two muggers in Central Park and attacks them with lethal doses of electricity from his gauntlets.
-The Vigilante, meanwhile, continues to cut a bloody swathe of bodies in the name of justice.
-He breaks into Charles McDade's limousine and shoots McDade and his lady friend Mona Simpson to death.
-That evening, the Vigilante learns that Electrocutioner is back in town and is, in fact, targeting the same criminal element that the Vigilante himself is.
-Electrocutioner is eventually killed by the Vigilante.
+Vigilante, a fellow vigilante, breaks into Charles McDade's limousine and kills him.
+That evening, Vigilante learns that Electrocutioner is back in town and is targeting the same criminal element as him.
+Electrocutioner is eventually killed by Vigilante.

-When S.T.A.R.
-Labs opened a portal to Limbo in Operation Zeppelin, they did this as various deceased criminals wished to return to the earthly realm through the portal.
-These criminals included Electrocutioner, Icicle, Clayface, El Papagayo, the Iron Major, and the Top.
-When Operation Zeppelin's creator Director Jeffrey Simon disappeared, a rescue party went through the portal and the villains captured them.
-They bargained with their demonic jailer, a demon impersonating Etrigan the Demon, exchanging their prisoners to gain temporary mortal forms and preparing to return to Earth.
-They were opposed by Hawk, Dove, and Titans West.
-The battle was fierce, but the tide turned when J.E.B.
-Stuart came down from Heaven and gave Hawk his Haunted Tank.
-The false Etrigan offered them a way out through another portal, but he was merely toying with the dead villains: when he sent them through the portal, it turned out to be an entrance to Hell.
+S.T.A.R.
+Labs opens a portal to Limbo in Operation Zeppelin, which allows Electrocutioner and other deceased criminals to return to Earth.
+When Operation Zeppelin's creator Jeffrey Simon disappears, a rescue party travels through the portal, only to be captured by the villains.
+A demon impersonating Etrigan the Demon offers the villains a way out through another portal, which in actuality sends them to Hell.

-Electrocutioner II
+Second Electrocutioner

 The second Electrocutioner used a red costume rigged to generate a lethal electrical shock against criminals (including Cannon and Saber), and ran afoul of Batman, who disapproved of his extreme justice.
 His real name was never revealed.